-A couple of weeks after the wedding, your video and photographs will be delivered.
+A few weeks after the wedding, your video and photographs will be delivered.
 It’s a lovely idea to invite your nearest and dearest to your house to look at all of the photographs together.
-What better way to relive the day?
+What better way to relive the day.

 We have even more tasks to do after the wedding in our post-wedding to do list feature.